TomatenKuchenDEV/docs/docs/suggest.md

 Similar to [moderation preset reasons](/moderation/settings#reason-presets) you can create predefined reasons which allow easier usage.
 Check the linked page for examples.

-### Public votes {#public-votes}
+### Visibility of votes {#public-votes}

-This setting changes whether suggestion message should have a "Votes" button which shows which user voted which option.
+This setting changes whether suggestion messages should have a "Votes" button which shows which user voted which option.
+The amount of votes is displayed always, regardless of this setting.

 Note that enabling this setting doesn't work retroactively to protect anonymity of users.

+### Vote excluded roles {#vote-excluded-roles}

+Members with roles selected in the [setting](https://tomatenkuchen.com/dashboard/settings#suggestVoteExcludedRoles) are unable to vote on suggestions.

+Note that while both [buttons and reactions](#buttons-reactions) support this setting, it is not recommended to use reactions due to limits when removing a user reaction.